Uses: Utility – meat, relatively fast growing. Autosexing.

 Pilgrim Geese are relatively fast to grow and where Pilgrim Geese are used commercially for meat (mainly in the US) it is said that they look similar to exhibition strains.

-The Pilgrim Goose was standardised in the UK in 1982.
+The Pilgrim Goose was standardised in America first in 1939 and later in the UK in 1982.

 The following books are available.
 Links take you to the Amazon or other sellers’ pages for the books.